Vairn/Discworld-Novelette/Occupational_Hazard.md

 Captain Carrot arrived with his usual punctual efficiency, followed by Sergeant Angua, who immediately began examining the crime scene with the sort of focused attention that came from having senses considerably more acute than those possessed by normal humans.

 "Commander," Carrot said, then stopped and stared at Death with the expression of someone whose training had covered many unusual situations but not specifically this one.
-"Ah.
-Death.
-Good morning."
+He tilted his head slightly, studying the tall figure with obvious puzzlement.
+"I'm sorry, but... have we met?
+You seem very familiar.
+I'm Captain Carrot."
+He extended his hand in the sort of friendly, professional manner that had made him beloved by everyone from hardened criminals to elderly shopkeepers.

 GOOD MORNING, CAPTAIN CARROT.
-I AM ASSISTING WITH THE INVESTIGATION.
+I AM...
+ASSISTING WITH THE INVESTIGATION, Death replied, regarding the offered hand with what might have been uncertainty before carefully shaking it.

+"Right, of course.
+Thank you for your assistance, Mr...?"
+Carrot waited expectantly, his pen poised over his notebook in the way that suggested he was preparing to add another name to his mental directory of everyone in Ankh-Morpork.

+MR...
+FINAL, Death said after a pause that suggested he was unfamiliar with the concept of aliases.
+MR. MORT FINAL.

+"Mr. Final," Carrot repeated, writing carefully in his notebook.
+"And you're here in what capacity exactly?
+Are you with the Guild of...
+Doctors?
+Morticians?"
+He looked up with the sort of earnest interest that suggested he genuinely wanted to understand everyone's professional background.

+I AM...
+A CONSULTANT.
+SPECIALIZING IN...
+TRANSITION MANAGEMENT.

 "Right.
 Of course."
-Carrot consulted his notebook with the sort of professional adaptability that had made him the Watch's most reliable officer.
+Carrot consulted his notebook with the sort of professional adaptability that had made him the Watch's most reliable officer, though he continued to glance at Death with that puzzled expression of someone trying to remember where they'd seen a face before.
 "What do we know about the connection between the victims?"

 "They all survived things that should have killed them," Vimes said.
 "Sarah Palmley survived a difficult childbirth.
 Thomas Keel walked away from a carriage accident.
 Margaret Dowdy recovered from consumption.
 And Marcus here was investigating insurance fraud cases involving people who'd had similar experiences."